-Since 2007, I have been on the faculty of the School of Information Sciences (formerly, the Graduate School of Library and Information Science) at the University of Illinois, where I teach courses in comics reader’s advisory, media literacy, and youth services librarianship.
+Since 2007, I am a professor on the faculty of the School of Information Sciences (formerly, the Graduate School of Library and Information Science) at the University of Illinois, where I teach courses in comics reader’s advisory, media literacy, and youth services librarianship.

 My wife Kathryn and I have two grown sons, three cats, a dog, and a too-wild backyard.